apache/linkis-website/community/how-to-contribute.md

 - *dev-*: main development branch;
 - feature-*: Development branches for some larger new features that need to be jointly developed by the community

+pull new branch steps
+2.1.1 Use git remote add upstream git@github.com:apache/incubator-linkis.git to get remote updated branch
+2.1.2 Use git fetch upstream to add the branch to the local
+2.1.3 Create a local branch based on the new branch (idea select the local branch and then checkout)
+2.1.4 Push the local branch to your own warehouse (idea git-select your own warehouse branch)
+2.1.5 Delete the upstream branch (idea select the branch, select the delete option)

 Please note: The dev branch of major features will be named with corresponding naming instructions in addition to the version number, such as: dev-0.10.0-flink, which refers to the flink feature development branch of 0.10.0.

 ### 2.2 Development Guidelines